 Close the Epic Games Launcher window by clicking the “X” at the top right corner of the window to continue.

 Move Your Fortnite Backup to the New Download Location

 You now have a new, mostly empty Fortnite folder at the new download location.
 For example, if you started installing Fortnite to D:\Epic Games\Fortnite, you have a folder there.

 Move or copy the Fortnite backup folder to the new root folder.
 In this example, we moved the Fortnite backup folder to D:\Epic Games.
 The contents of the old Fortnite folder merge with the contents of the new Fortnite folder.

 If you’re informed there are files with the same name, click “Replace the files in the destination.”
 This will overwrite the incomplete download files with the files from your backup.

 You’re nearly done.
 Open the Epic Games Launcher once again and click the “Resume” option under Fortnite.

 The Epic Games Launcher will scan the Fortnite directory, realize you already have the files, and skip downloading them.
 The “Verifying” progress bar will slowly increase as the Epic Games Launcher verifies all the files are in place and aren’t corrupted.
 This isn’t a download.

-If any problems are found, the status will change to “Downloading,” and the launcher will download replacements for any missing, outdated, corrupted files.
+If any problems are found, the status will change to “Downloading,” and the launcher will download replacements for any missing, outdated, or corrupted files.

 Fortnite will now be installed at the new location, ready to play.